 Step 1: Restore your Outlook data file

 Your download begins immediately.
-The Restore Status displays the status of your restored files.
+The Download Activity displays the status of your restored files.

 Step 2: Import your Outlook data file

-After you restore your Outlook Data File, you need to tell Outlook where to find the file.
-For Windows, this requires you to import the data file to Outlook.
-For OS X, this means rebuilding your Outlook database.
+After you restore your Outlook Data File, tell Outlook where to find the file.